Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 general tips; tables as a formatting tool; table math/merging/automation; etc.

-• Create a custom table with a macro that can be inserted at the cursor position in any document
+• Create a custom table that can be inserted with a macro at the cursor position in any document

 Table gridlines, table guidelines, and table borders/backgrounds